croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Writes detailed bug reports, communicates to developers, advocates for fixes, contributes to defining best practice"
         - "Debugs complex defects, able to capture root cause (not just symptoms)"
         - "Identifies areas of testing within the business that can be improved and suggests improvements"
+        - "Always looks to apply better techniques to test and to save on manual effort"
+        - "Have an in depth understanding of all the products within Bright"
+        - "Understand CI pipelines"
+        - "Seek support to resolve issues any CI issues which would impact your release"
+      - level: 4
+        criteria:
+        - "Identify areas of risks early and highlight them constructively"
+        - "Support others that are not in your guild, e.g. BAs"
+        - "Focus testing on functional benefits, analysis risk vs reward"
+        - "Support other areas of the business, with answers by validating assumptions quickly"
+        - "Use testing tools confidently to generate outcomes"
+        - "Maintain and support CI pipelines, so your releases are not impacted"
+        - "Actively use testing to tools"
+        - "Test non functional areas of the product"
+        - "Support any out of hours issues"
 ---

 ### How does it work?